airbytehq/airbyte/docs/integrations/sources/spacex-api.md

 ## Prerequisites

-No prerequisites, but a dummy `api_key` is required as it enhances security in future builds.
+No prerequisites, but a dummy api_key is required as it enhances security in future build.
 Please check the available routes at [SpaceX Routes](https://github.com/r-spacex/SpaceX-API/tree/master/routes).

 ## Setup guide

-### Step 1: Register for SpaceX API key
+### Step 1: Obtain a dummy API key

-1. Go to the [SpaceX-API](https://github.com/r-spacex/SpaceX-API) website.
-2. Follow the instructions provided in the website's README to register for an API token.
+As a security measure, a dummy API key is required for the source connector setup.
+This key can be any random string value (e.g.: `12345`) to maintain compatibility with other API connectors.

-### Step 2: Set up SpaceX connection
+### Step 2: Identifying a specific ID (optional)

+If you want to retrieve data for a specific entity in the SpaceX-API, you need to use a valid identifier for that entity.
+For example, if you want data on a specific launch, you can obtain the launch ID from the API using a tool like [Postman](https://www.postman.com/) or directly in your browser by visiting `https://api.spacexdata.com/v5/launches`.

+Make a note of the target ID for the desired entity, as it will be required in a later step.

+### Step 3: Configure the SpaceX-API connector in Airbyte

-1. Once you have your API key, navigate to the Airbyte SpaceX API connector configuration screen.
+1. Enter the following details in the connector configuration form:
-2. In the **Configuration** section, enter your `api_key`.
-3. If you need specific information, enter your `id` in the relevant field.
+    - Unique ID (optional): Provide the target ID for the specific entity, as noted in Step 2.
+    - ListItem Configuration options for endpoints (optional): Provide possible values for an endpoint, such as `latest`, `upcoming`, or `past` for the `launches` endpoint.

+2. Enter your dummy `api_key` obtained in Step 1.

+3. Click **Set up source** to complete the setup process.

 ## Supported sync modes